Kate McLoughlin

 Kate McLoughlin is an Australian sports administrator.
-She has been Chef de Mission for three Australian Paralympic Teams and has been selected to carry out this role for 2024 Summer Paralympics.
+She has been Chef de Mission for four Australian Paralympic Teams..

 McLoughlin graduated from Ravenswood School, Sydney in 1996.
 She completed a Bachelor of Arts at the University of Technology Sydney, specialising in human movement and sports management.
 Prior to being employed by Paralympics Australia as a Senior Manager in 2009, she worked for several sports organisations including New South Wales Institute of Sport and Australian Olympic Committee.
 In 2009, she was the Villages Manager for the 2009 Australian Youth Olympic Festival.
 McLoughlin has been a Senior Manager at Paralympics Australia since 2009.
 McLoughlin was selected to be the Chef de Mission of the Australian Team at the 2014 Winter Paralympics but withdrew due to family reasons.